 Yes, let’s think about the customers – the ones that you can’t live with; and can’t live without either.
 Just because they are the most natural and self-evident target group we would like to be interested in The Brand.

-When the world was simpler, brand work was also much simpler.
+When world was simpler, brand work was also much simpler.
 Customers had fewer options.
 There were fewer communication channels.
 And the heart rate of life was slower in all respects.
-Back then it was easy for companies to reach customers, and the exchange was much simpler.
+Back then it was easy to reach customers, and the exchange was much simpler.

-Now, we have lived for years the era of abundance dictated by the choices of customers.
+Now, we have already lived for years the era of abundance dictated by the choices of customers.
 Any company with its brand is no longer the center piece of its own reality – if it ever has been.
 The customer is.
 And the customers are both disloyal and multi-faithful – at the same time.

 As a starting point, it can be said that no one is in principle interested in your brand.
 Nor has anyone an obligation to be interested in it.
 We can only accept infidelity and reward the encounter, that is, the time spent with the brand.

 No one is in principle interested in your brand

 And then about the rest of target groups.
 Most common reference to target groups refers to groups that are the most interesting in respect of the company’s commercial communications and sales activities.
-But from the brand work point of view of , the concept of target groups should be seen considerably broader than just the most relevant group in terms of direct sales effects.
+But from the brand work point of view, the concept of target groups should be seen much broader than just the most relevant group in terms of sales effects.